Conversing in ASL

 2. When you miss some signs or want to confirm understanding:

-To confirm that you understood a statement or concept correctly, restate the message back to the signer with a questioning expression.
-This will allow the person the opportunity to confirm that you understood correctly or clarify parts you misunderstood.
+To confirm that you understand the signer correctly, restate or repeat the message back to the signer with a questioning facial expression.
+This will allow the signer the opportunity to confirm that you understood them correctly or to clarify parts you misunderstood.

 Sign "finger spell" with a questioning facial expression to ask the person to respell the word.
 Simply signing this one sign with a questioning facial expression is the equivalent to asking, "What did you just finger spell?" or "Could you finger spell that again?"

 In order to avoid having the person spell a word you missed over and over again, finger spell the word with the person.
-This allows you to control the speed of the finger spelling because the signer won't move on to the next letter until you sign the letter he or she is currently signing.
+This allows you to control the speed of the fingerspelling because the signer shouldn't move on to the next letter until you sign the letter they are currently signing.
 Spelling with Deaf people significantly slows down their finger spelling to a pace you can read!

-Both while finger spelling yourself and while reading finger spelling, rather than spelling out the word letter by letter in your mind, sound out the word.
-To improve your comprehension when reading finger spelling, it also can help if you catch the first and last letters of the word or if you have a foreknowledge of the topic being discussed.
+Both while finger spelling yourself and while reading others' fingerspelling, rather than spelling out the word letter by letter in your mind, sound out the word.
+To improve your comprehension when reading fingerspelling, it also can help if you catch the first and last letters of the word or if you have a foreknowledge of the topic being discussed.

 6. Don't fake it:

-Do not pretend you understand what a person is signing to you if you don't really understand.
-This will only get you in to trouble when the person you are conversing with realizes you do not understand.
-It shows you don't really care when the person has to say.
+Don't pretend you understand what a person is signing to you if you don't really understand.
+This will only get you in to trouble when the person you are conversing with realizes you don't understand.
+It shows you don't really care when the person has to tell you.
 Take the time to ask for clarification.
-One technique to help you understand the general feeling of the conversation is to mimic the facial expression of the signer.
-This can help engender feelings relative to what the signer is trying to convey.
+One technique to help you understand the general gist of the conversation is to mimic the facial expression of the signer.
+This can help you understand the tone or feelings that the signer is trying to convey.